pjvds/seqcask/README.md

 * low latency and high throughput
 * data integrity

-And seqcask shares the same weakness as bitcask:
+And Of course Seqcask shares the same *weakness* as bitcask:

-* all keys need to fit in RAM, 17 bytes per key
+* all keys need to fit in RAM (17 bytes of memory per key)

 # Status
 Currently I am focussing on the writes.
 On my Macbook I am doing over 2.12 million 200 byte sized messages per second.
 That is 0.415gb per second.

 This included hashing, but lacks some meta information.
 Next is closing the read roundtrip.

+# But why?

+Why not?
+When playing with different storage engines like leveldb and bitcask I got inspired to try to beat the numbers and figured that I should at least learn something while doing so.